Miklós Horthy: Commander of the National Army

 In Budapest, Prónay installed his unit in the Hotel Britannia, where the group swelled to battalion size.
 Their program of vicious attacks continued; they planned a citywide pogrom against the Jews until Horthy found out and put a stop to it.
 In his diary, Prónay reported that Horthy:reproached me for the many Jewish corpses found in the various parts of the country, especially in the Transdanubia.
-This, he emphasized, gave the foreign press extra ammunitions against us.
-He told me that we should stop harassing small Jews; instead, we should kill some big (Kun government) Jews such as Somogyi or Vázsonyi – these people deserve punishment much more... in vain, I tried to convince him that the liberal papers would be against us anyway, and it did not matter that we killed only one Jew or we killed them allThe degree of Horthy's responsibility for the excesses of Prónay is disputed.
-On several occasions, Horthy reached out to stop Prónay from a particularly excessive burst of anti-Jewish cruelty, and the Jews of Pest went on record absolving Horthy of the White Terror as early as the autumn of 1919 when they released a statement disavowing the Kun revolution and blaming the terror on a few units within the National Army.
+This, he emphasized, gave the foreign press extra ammunition against us.
+He told me that we should stop harassing small Jews; instead, we should kill some big (Kun government) Jews such as Somogyi or Vázsonyi – these people deserve punishment much more... in vain, I tried to convince him that the liberal papers would be against us anyway, and it did not matter that we killed only one Jew or we killed them all.The degree of Horthy's responsibility for the excesses of Prónay is disputed.
+On several occasions, Horthy reached out to stop Prónay from a particularly excessive burst of anti-Jewish cruelty, and the Jews of Pest went on record absolving Horthy of responsibility for the White Terror as early as the autumn of 1919, when they released a statement disavowing the Kun revolution and blaming the terror on a few units within the National Army.
 Horthy has never been found to have personally engaged in White Terror atrocities.
-But his American biographer Thomas L. Sakmyster concluded that he "tacitly supported the right-wing officer detachments" who carried out the terror; Horthy called them "my best men".
+According to American biographer Thomas L. Sakmyster, he "tacitly supported the right-wing officer detachments" who carried out the terror; Horthy called them "my best men."
 The admiral also had practical reasons for overlooking the terror his officers wrought, since he needed the dedicated officers to help stabilize the country.
 Nevertheless, it was at least another year before the terror died down.
 In the summer of 1920, Horthy's government took measures to rein in and eventually disperse the reactionary battalions.
 Prónay managed to undermine these measures, but only for a short time.
-Prónay was put on trial for extorting a wealthy Jewish politician, and for "insulting the President of the Parliament" by trying to cover up the extortion.
+Prónay was put on trial for extorting a wealthy Jewish politician and for "insulting the President of the Parliament" by trying to cover up the extortion.
 Found guilty on both charges, Prónay was now a liability and an embarrassment.
 His command was revoked, and he was denounced as a common criminal on the floor of the Hungarian parliament.